vmssignite/ignite2019/README.md

 This repo contains basic support files to support the demostrations at Ignite during the Week of 4th November 2019.

+This branch contains an application that will not crash (at least on purpose!)

 This repo contains 3 files

 1. server     --> this is a sample web application that listens on port 8080